mateimicu/mateimicu/content/install-openstack-labs.md

 * spawn two VM's using a guest Hyper-visor (supports VirtualBox and KVM)
 * copy bash scripts in the machine and run it (this will install the OpenStack Components)
-* port-forward some services from the NAT provided by the Hyper-visor to the guess machine
+* port-forward some services from the NAT provided by the Hyper-visor to the guest machine

 All the documentation can be found [here](1), it goes in greater details about the setup.